turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

 Our "Front End" application will be built in Rails, but could be substituted later for a JavaScript-based application in React, Angular, etc.
 - Rails "front end"
   - this is a typical "rails new" project
-  - it will have simple testing, and will mostly focus on View templates, HTML and CSS, maybe some JavaScript
+  - it will have simple testing, and will mostly focus on View templates, HTML and CSS, maybe some JavaScript, highly recommend Bootstrap
   - this layer is responsible for authentication via OAuth
+    - user's OAuth token must be stored in the 'back end' server database, and used within the application in some way
   - this application is not allowed to directly interact with a database
     - instead, it will implement a "DatabaseService" to do any CRUD behavior
+    - recommend using Rails caching to cache database reads from backend

 Our "Back End" application will be an API built in Rails.
 It will act as the interface layer to our database
 - Rails "back end"